olanikegloria/react-capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 NBA-TEAMS-STATS <a name="about-project"></a>
+# 📖 CryptoNike <a name="about-project"></a>

-**NBA-TEAMS-STATS** Is a website that provides users with the standing of NBA teams with their latest statistics accumulated during the 2019-2020 season
+**CryptoNike** Is a website that provides users with the standing of Crypto currencies with their latest statistics accumulated during the 2019-2020 season

 ## 🛠 Built With <a name="built-with"></a>